syncfusion/blazor-docs/src/common/common/input-validation.md

 ### SfTextBox

-The TextBox is a component for editing, displaying, or entering plain text on forms to capture user names, phone numbers, email, and more.
+The TextBox is a component for editing, displaying, or entering plain text on forms to capture usernames, phone numbers, email, and more.
 It uses the `@bind-Value` parameter to validate the form model `EditContext`.

 ```cshtml
 @using System.ComponentModel.DataAnnotations;